raghulR003/xompile/README.md

 * **Replace Placeholders:** Update the repository URL (`your-username/xompile.git`), your name, and license information in the template above.
 * **Screenshots (Optional):** Adding screenshots or GIFs to your README can significantly improve its clarity, showing users what to expect.
 * **Specific Instructions:** If there are any special steps or gotchas involved in running your extension locally, make sure to document them clearly.

-Now, when you push this `README.md` file to your GitHub repository, visitors will have a step-by-step guide on how to get your VSCode extension up and running! content_copy
-Use code with caution.